-Understanding knee pain: Top 3 diagnoses and how to stay active with confidence
+Knee pain guide: 3 common diagnoses and tips to stay active

 Knee pain is a common issue, especially as we age, but understanding its causes can help us manage it effectively and stay active.
 Let’s talk through the top 3 knee joint diagnoses—osteoarthritis, patellofemoral pain syndrome, and meniscal Tears—and explore how we can manage pain and participate in movement with optimism and confidence.